bludit/blog/pages/bludit-4-road-map/index.md

 # Bludit v4 Road map
 <!-- date: 2021-01-15 18:00:00 -->

-After some time without posting on the Blog I decided to show some progress on Bludit v4.
-I will try to update this post with the progress and ideas I would like to achieve.
+After some time without posting on the blog, I decided to show some progress of Bludit v4.
+I will try to update this post with some highlights in the changelog.

 ## 15/01/2021